MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 **Related metric**

-- Average conversation first wait time: This metric is calculated by taking the total waiting time for customers who are waiting in queue and then dividing it by the total number of customers who were served.
+- Average conversation first wait time: This metric is calculated by taking the total waiting time for customers who are waiting in queue and dividing it by the total number of customers who were served.
-- Longest wait time: This metric is measured as the longest first waiting time among incoming conversations that are yet to be accepted by an agent.
+- Longest wait time: This metric is measured as the longest first waiting time among incoming conversations that an agent is yet to accept.
 - Conversations in queue: This metric is measured as the count of customer requests that are currently awaiting agent assistance or conversations that have been assigned an agent but are waiting for agent acceptance.

 For metrics around how much time customers had to wait in individual queues, if they get transferred from one agent to another, refer to [Session wait time](#session-wait-time).

 ### Average speed to answer

 It's a measure of how quickly the customer service team responds to a customer's request.
-It's calculated by taking the total waiting time for customers waiting in the queue (after being escalated from the bot to get support from a human agent) and then dividing it by the total number of customers who are were served.
+It's calculated by taking the total waiting time for customers who are waiting in the queue (after being escalated from the bot to get support from a human agent) and dividing it by the total number of customers who were served.
 Average speed to answer reflects the efficiency and availability of the agents.
 A low average speed to answer indicates that customers can get their issues resolved faster and have a better experience with the service.

-If bot or IVR handles the customer before escalating it to a human agent, the speed to answer is calculated by the time between the bot escalating the incoming conversation to a human agent and the conversation getting accepted by a human agent.
+If bot or IVR handles the customer before it escalates it to a human agent, the speed to answer is calculated by the time between the bot that's escalating the incoming conversation to a human agent and the conversation being accepted by a human agent.

-If the customer reaches the human agent queue directly, the speed to answer is calculated by the time between creating a customer request and the request getting accepted by a human agent.
+If the customer reaches the human agent queue directly, the speed to answer is calculated by the time between when the customer creates a request and a human agent accepts it.

 This metric is available in two formats: seconds and hh:mm:ss.